jwalton/home-infrastructure/README.md

     scp ~/.ssh/id_rsa.pub user@host:~/.ssh/authorized_keys

-Finally, SSH to the target machine and run `sudo apt-get update`.
+Finally, SSH to the target machine, run `sudo apt-get update`, `sudo apt-get upgrade -u`, and finally add the line:

+    Defaults    exempt_group=sudo

+to /etc/sudoers, so chef can run without being asked for a password.

 ### Data Bags

-Run:

-    sudo mkdir -p /var/chef/home-infrastructure/data_bags
-    sudo cp -r databags/* /var/chef/home-infrastructure/data_bags

-Then edit the data in /var/chef/home-infrastructure/data_bags as appropriate.
-The data bags from /var/chef/home-infrastructure/data_bags will only be used in a full install; for vagrant, the data bags in the project will be used, instead.
+On the local machine, run:

+    scp -r ./data_bags user@host.com:~/data_bags

+Where "user@host.com" should be replaced with the address of the new server.
+SSH to the new server, edit the contents of the data-bags as required, then run:

+    sudo mv ./data_bags /var/chef
+    sudo chmod 700 /var/chef/data-bags

 Deploying to a server
 =====================